jemmy512/book-notes/SE/refactoring-2.md

     Another situation is where I can think of the logic as a base case with variants.
 The base case may be the most common or most straightforward.
 I can put this logic into a superclass, I then put each variant case into a subclass, which I express with code that emphasizes its difference from the base case.

-    Most of my conditional logic uses basic conditional statements—if/else and switch/case.
+    Most of my conditional logic uses basic conditional statements - if/else and switch/case.
 But when I see complex conditional logic that can be improved as discussed above, I find polymorphism a powerful tool.

 * Mechanics
     * If classes do not exist for polymorphic behavior, create them together with a factory function to return the correct instance.